 While there isn’t the opportunity to witness the shredding, no privacy laws require it—it’s just that some feel more comfortable by doing so.
 Like with mobile or our other shredding services, businesses are still provided a certificate of destruction for compliance with shredding laws and to ensure a secure chain of custody throughout destruction.

-There are a range of shredding options available to businesses and companies, however there are also often a range of needs and requirements individual organizations have for their document destruction.
+There are a range of shredding options available to businesses and companies; however, there are also often a range of needs and requirements individual organizations have for their document destruction.

-For more information or to get started with scheduling with a nearby mobile or off site shredding provider to come out to your business today, just give us a call at (800) 747-3365, or fill out the form at your right for free and personalized shredding quotes from local providers in your area.
+For more information or to get started with scheduling with a nearby mobile or off site shredding provider to come out to your business today, just give us a call at (800) 747-3365, or fill out the form for free and personalized shredding quotes from local providers in your area.